jaimejim/jaimejim.github.io/_posts/2017-01-20-raspberri-resilio.markdown

 ### Possible Heating Issues.

 The Raspberry will tend to overheat during syncing, and that's normal.
-However it shouldn't excess 75 °C or performance will suffer.
-I believe at 85 °C it will shutdown.
+However it shouldn't excess 75°C or performance will suffer.
+I believe at 85°C the Raspberry will shutdown to prevent damage.

 It is then important to have good ventilation on your board and it wouldn't hurt to stick a heat dissipator on top, like the one I show on the first picture.

-Another thing you can do is disable the GUI with `sudo raspi-config`, that should drop the temperature by 10 degrees pretty fast.
+Another thing you can do is disable the GUI with `sudo raspi-config`.
+With that the temperature should drop already by 10 degrees pretty fast.

 To be sure of the current temperature run

 ```
 vcgencmd measure_temp
 ```